 CICP is ranked 32nd out of 100 think tanks in Southeast Asia by the Lauder Index at the University of Pennsylvania.
 As an institution, CICP is grounded in three simple terms: objective, neutral, and independent.
-It engages without bias and seeks to motivate stronger policy-oriented academic research in the Kingdom and actively partners with a diverse set of actors in order to strengthen research capacity in Cambodia and support the country’s national security, development, and sovereignty as well as promote regional integration.
+It engages without bias and seeks to motivate stronger policy-oriented academic research in the Kingdom.
+CICP actively partners with a diverse set of actors in order to strengthen research capacity in Cambodia and to support the country’s national security, development, and sovereignty as well as promote regional integration.

 Under the Ponlok Chomnes Program, the Cambodian Institute for Cooperation and Peace will utilize the support for the following activities:

 Please click here for more information about CICP.